 Should you have a problem getting your landlord to do the repairs, you should contact the council’s private sector housing team.
 Dependant upon the seriousness of the repairs, we may offer you advice or arrange to visit and inspect your home.

-If repairs are needed, to start with we will contact your landlord informally, however, where this is unsuccessful the council can require him or her to carry out repairs by serving a formal notice.
+If repairs are needed, to start with we will usually contact your landlord informally, however, where this is unsuccessful the council can require him or her to carry out repairs by serving a formal notice.

 To contact the council's private sector housing team please call (01482) 396301 (choose option 2), make an online service request (opens in new window)or alternatively send an email.